Skip to main content

 • one year of funded 3-year-old kindergarten

-• one year of funded 4-year-old kindergarten
+• one year of funded 4-year-old kindergarten.

 Children may have access to an additional year of kindergarten if they are assessed as eligible by the kindergarten teacher.
+Please visit the Department's website for further information: Does my child need an additional year of kindergarten or Pre-Prep? | vic.gov.au

 Have you found the information you were looking for?